 The UN Convention against Corruption requires states to implement anti-corruption measures.
-Further, the OECD Anti-Bribery Convention establishes legally binding standards to criminalise bribery of foreign public officials in international business transactions and requires signatories to take measures against the laundering of money derived from bribery.
-Many countries have recently reinforced their anti-corruption legislation and enhanced enforcement actions.
+Further, the OECD Anti-Bribery Convention establishes legally binding standards to criminalise bribery of foreign public officials in international business transactions.
+Many countries have recently reinforced their anticorruption legislation and enhanced enforcement actions.
 Principle 10 of the UN Global Compact urges companies not only to avoid bribery, extortion and other forms of corruption, but also to develop policies and concrete programmes to address it.